KirillLykov/mock-server-solana/README.md

 $ cargo run --bin client localhost:4433
 ```

+Note that we don't use blockhash.
+This would require usage of RPC client.

 ## Questions

 1. There is stream priority, why don't we use it for staking?